huanglingang/R-memory/README.md

 # R-memory
 # learning notes
-Hi, ncie to meet all of you
+Hi, ncie to meet all of you,
 I am a new R language learner